 ‘Yasmine,’ repeated the grey-haired man, ‘Alright, I’ll cut right to the chase: your performance was amazing.’

 When Yasmine heard those words, she was so relieved that she could kiss each of the judges, until the man continued his sentence with that one devastating word: ‘but’.
 Yasmine knew very well that she was not going to like the rest of his feedback.
 Visibly disappointed she heard him out.

 ‘When we wrote this character,’ the judge continued, ‘we didn’t have someone in mind who …’ He hesitated a little before he eventually explained himself: ‘… who doesn’t sound or look completely female.’

 Yasmine swallowed.
-Those words hurt a lot more than that man could have ever imagined.
-She tried her hardest to hold back her tears when she defended herself: ‘But the script doesn’t say she needs to be cisgender, either.’
+Those words hurt a lot more than the man could have ever imagined.
+She tried her hardest to hold back tears when she defended herself: ‘But the script doesn’t say she needs to be cisgender, either.’

 The judges questionably looked at her for a while.

-‘Both psychologically and physically female,’ Yasmine elucidated her argument when she appreciated that they had probably never heard of that term.
+‘Both psychologically and physically female,’ Yasmine elucidated her argument when she appreciated that they had probably never heard of the term.
 As a silent cry for help, the greybeard glanced at his colleague sitting next to him.
-When said colleague got the hint, he took the floor.
+When the colleague got the hint, he took the floor.

-‘Listen Ms Abel, this show’s gonna to be broadcast on national television.
+‘Listen Ms. Abel, this show’s gonna to be broadcast on national television.
 That means that it’ll be watched by the elderly, as well as adults and teenagers.
 Not all those generations are as familiar with your … situation.
-If we give the main part to someone the general public can’t identify themselves with, the viewers will have questions and that’ll distract from the actual story.
+If we give the main part to someone the general public can’t identify with, the viewers will have questions and it’ll distract from the actual story.
 That’s why we thought you’d be auditioning for a supporting role.’